opsschool/curriculum/glossary.rst

         networked computers communicate.
 This document series provides the standards for how the Internet and many other related technologies interrelate and interoperate.

+   VLAN
+	An acronym for "Virtual Local Area Network"; a single physical switch can be divided into multiple "virtual" switches via the configuration of VLANs, and assigning individual switchports into a given VLAN.
+	Each VLAN represents a Ethernet broadcast domain (boundry); best practices dictate that a single IP (layer-3) network be mapped to a single VLAN.
+Packets must be routed between VLANs (either by an outboard router, or by an internal router in what is known as a "Layer-3 switch.")